-Linux based computers are nothing more then your average home desktop computer running a Linux based operating system instead of a Windows based operating system.
+Linux based computers are nothing more then your average home desktop computer or laptop running a Linux based operating system instead of a Windows based operating system.
 Most later model desktop computers will run a Linux based operating system just fine and in most cases faster and more stable, needing less computer resources.
 You’ll find Linux Mint www.LinuxMintNow.com the easiest flavor of a Linux distribution to transition over from Windows.

 In the past, Linux was difficult to install on computer, however since many of the hardware manufacturers now provide the Linux drivers for their hardware, it’s not much of an issue any more.
 Hardware manufacturers are now on board with Linux because they see the potential of future sales.
 With Russia’s government and their schools now switching over to Linux from Microsoft by 2015, the masses here will soon wake up and see the potential of open source software.

 Now with that being said, let us show you some of the open source projects that maybe of interest to you giving your old computer a new life.
 You will be surprised what an old computer can be used for.
 Don’t throw it out just yet.
 You’ll see what we mean.